 Have a document or spreadsheet that keeps track of this data, as this will help you with the next stage of content marketing: iterating and improving your work.

 What you do in this step depends on what your analysis is showing.
 Here are some examples of improvements you might make in different scenarios:

 All your traffic is coming from one source

 This could mean a few different things.
 It might just be that that’s the channel your target audience is using and you’d be best focusing your efforts on that channel.
-On the other hand, it might mean that you’re not optimising your content for different channels.
+On the other hand, it might mean that you’re not optimizing your content for different channels.
 What works on Facebook doesn’t necessarily work on Instagram so you might want to push different content to these.

 Your bounce rate is high

 High bounce rates can be improved by building up your link structure – that is, making sure your content links to other relevant content on your site.
-Further down the funnel, you also need to emphasise that your product/service is the solution to their problem.
+Further down the funnel, you also need to emphasize that your product/service is the solution to their problem.
 If your bounce rate is high far down the funnel, you need to really make sure you’re giving your customers a reason to convert.

 People aren’t staying on the page for very long